frasten/wordpresscom-popular-posts/readme.txt

 = I added the widget, but nothing shows up =

 Check whether the Wordpress.com Stats plugin is installed and active.
+You must have at least version 1.2 of WP Stats.